 By August 2015 Phil (my sailing partner) asked if I wanted to sail a 14ft dinghy from Plymouth to Portsmouth via the French coast.
 Of course I had no hesitation in accepting.
 Our training routine was quite vigorous and long sessions in the boat were at times hard; my timings for eating and drinking had to be good - getting caught out on a small boat along way from shore was no fun at all.

 On 14 June we set sail from Plymouth, straight into a force 6 with a 6-8ft swell - not great conditions on a 14ft open boat.
 I went through emotional highs and lows during the 72 hours we were at sea; eating, drinking and sea sickness were a problem, and going to the toilet meant sitting on a bucket in front of my sailing partner Phil.

 We finally reached Portsmouth at 09.45 on Friday 17 June and have now been confirmed as Guinness World Record holders.
 This goes to show that even with internal difficulties that affect your everyday life, and an illness that can kill you if you ignore the symptoms, you can still achieve great things.

 A year later we wanted to break another world record when Phil and I sailed from Plymouth to Holyhead in a 14ft Bosun Dinghy.
 Phil and I made an attempt at our own world record of 309.25nm, setting a new distance of 331.5nm over five days.
 We raised over £3,000 for the Royal Navy and Royal Marines Charity, and Bowel Cancer UK.
-We are just waiting on the record to be confirmed.

 You can do anything; it's just your approach that needs to change.